This dairy-free iced latte is a fast and easy coffee drink for hot summer days.

 Making iced latte at home saves money and you get to control the quality of the ingredients.
 It's almost impossible to find a clean non-dairy milk at Starbucks or Dunkin Donuts.
 While they may have almond milk or coconut milk (some Starbucks are even offering oat milk now), the ingredients will likely include gums, additives and other processed food chemicals.
 Also, cashew milk is my favorite and that's even harder to find.

 When the weather is cooler, I make cappuccino in the mornings.
 The regular coffee maker collects dust, but the espresso machine gets used every day.
 While I always have cold brew iced tea in the fridge, I've never really gotten into making cold brew coffee.
-It's so easy to make a shot of espresso in the morning, and just pour it over a glass full of ice and nut milk.
+It's so easy to make a shot of espresso in the morning, and just pour it over a glass full of ice and nut milk for a healthy coffee drink.

 The key is to make sure the coffee is strong so the flavor stands up to the almond milk or cashew milk that you'll be adding.
 You want your iced latte to be rich and creamy and using regular coffee will make it thinner because you have to add more coffee to get the same flavor.